-The facility generally complied with requirements for privileging and OPPEs.
-However, the OIG identified a concern with the FPPE process that warranted a recommendation.
+The OIG found general compliance with requirements for privileging and FPPE for cause.
+However, the OIG team identified noncompliance with focused and ongoing professional practice evaluation processes that warranted recommendations for improvement.

-Specifically, VHA requires that all LIPs new to the facility have FPPEs completed, documented in the practitioner's provider profile, and reported to an appropriate committee of the medical staff.62 The process involves the evaluation of privilege-specific competence of the practitioner who has not had documented evidence of competently performing the requested privileges.
-Evaluation methods may include periodic chart review, direct observation, monitoring of diagnostic and treatment techniques, or discussion with other individuals involved in the care of patients.
+VHA requires that all LIPs new to the facility have FPPEs completed and documented in the practitioner's provider profile.
+This process involves the evaluation of privilege-specific competence of the practitioner who has not had documented evidence of competently performing the requested privileges.
+Evaluation methods may include periodic chart review, direct observation, monitoring of diagnostic and treatment techniques, or discussion with other individuals involved in the care of patients.63 In the review of one solo/few provider undergoing initial privileging, the OIG did not find documented evidence of FPPE review results in the provider's profile.
+This allowed the practitioner to continue delivering care without evidence of a thorough evaluation of the provider's practice.
+Facility managers cited the reasons for the noncompliance as lack of oversight, staff turnover, and misinterpretation of the requirements.